webaverse-studios/lore-engine/datasets/data/chats.md

 Ginny: Maybe we'll get lucky today.
 Ginny: In the meantime, let's enjoy this beautiful weather.

-Type: Chat
+# Name
+Fix it
+# Description:
-Description: Darvin tries to get his phone fixed at the marketplace JUNIPER and DRAVIN enter the chat
+Darvin tries to get his phone fixed at the marketplace JUNIPER and DRAVIN enter the chat
 Juniper: Hey, welcome to my store!
 Juniper: You look beat.